tandeshao/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:** For name and phone, extra white spaces (2 or more) between words/numbers will be replaced with a single white space. <br>
-For example, using "_" to represent a single whitespace, "John_ _ _Doe" will be trimmed to "John_Doe".
+For example, using '_' to represent a single whitespace, 'John_ _ _Doe' will be trimmed to 'John_Doe'.
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**